 Joadie Jurgova (2018 winner – The Canadian)

 We continue to place scripts with well-known production companies.
 Last year’s winner, THE CANADIAN by Joadie Jurgova (quoted above) is now in pre-production with the producers of RUSH, Egoli Tossell with a twice Berlinale winning director, Petros Silvestros.

 The UK Film Festival does more than just support feature scripts.
 Ever since the 3 Minute script competition began the winning script has gone into production or preproduction and 4 of the writers’ resulting films have subsequently gone on to be multi-award winning at film festivals around the world including, the Berlinale, Aesthetica, Bilbao, Galway and Underwire.
 The films have been Official Selection in 41 other festivals and 2 have gained prestigious distribution deals.

-Winners will receive immediate marketing to the industry, winner's laurels and the associated publicity.
-Winners and runners up in each category will also receive the latest version of Final Draft 11 (value $250) with many new features, as well as a free script listing and placement on InkTip.
+Winners will receive immediate marketing to the industry, winner’s laurels and the associated publicity.
+Winners and runners up in each category will also receive a free script listing and placement on InkTip.
 Producers have made more than 400 films from scripts and writers they found through InkTip.